SpooPy-Notes-Org/SpooPy_Notes_Back_End/README.md

 ## User Stories

-As someone who wants to scare their friends, I want to be able to make spooky notes without involving craft supplies.
+- As someone who wants to scare their friends, I want to be able to make spooky notes without involving craft supplies.

-As a developer, I want to learn how to use the OCR/PyTesseract library to build text content from images.
+- As a developer, I want to learn how to use the OCR/PyTesseract library to build text content from images.

-As a developer, I want an easy to use back-end that is well-documented and commented.
+- As a developer, I want an easy to use back-end that is well-documented and commented.
+- As a developer, I want a home route so that my app will have a front page for the user to request a ransom note and receive it in ransom form.
+- As a developer, I want a random letter picker that will return the letters the user requested.
+- As a developer, I want an image composing function that will return the letters the user requested in image form.
+- As a developer, I want tests that confirm my app works as expected.
+Including status codes for routes, image byte comparison, etc.
+- As a developer, I want an appropriate file structure so that other developers can easily understand the content.

-As a user, I want an easy to use interface that allows me to quickly create my own spooky note.
+- As a user, I want an easy to use interface that allows me to quickly create my own spooky note.
+- As a receiver of a note, I want a visually interesting note that shows each letter in a variety of fonts and colors.

-As a potential receiver of a note, I want a note that is entertaining to read.
+- As a receiver of a note, I want a note that is entertaining to read.

+STRETCH GOAL
-STRETCH GOAL - As a user, I want to be able to see other saved ransom notes for inspiration.
+- As a user, I want to be able to see other saved ransom notes for inspiration.
+- As a developer, I want an about route so that my user can learn about and contact the creators.